RANEESTARX/RANEESTARX/README.md

 Hallo!

-` " your local silly goober, a BIG marvel fan, Thor as a Favorite character (obv) ⚡.
-I'm Rarely on any platforms! " -
+` " your local silly goober, a BIG marvel fan, Thor as a Favorite character⚡.
+I'm Rarely on any platforms " -
-- you can call me Rani/Rania/Rin
+- you can call me Rani/Rania/Rin or anything >_<
 - 14 yrs old
-- I like fantasy, thriller,detective, or superhero movies.
+- I like fantasy, thriller,detective, or superhero movies, would LOVE to hear some epic recommendations!
 - I also love IHNMAIMS, garn47, The hobbit and lord of the rings.
 - Pronouns: any
 - check out my Carrd for more Info, and Patreon for ponytown!
+- I also have Castle (a game app), might make some minigames if I can XP

 <!---
 RANEESTARX/RANEESTARX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.